-- 8- The judge will respond: "Is there an objection?"
-(If opposing counsel believes a proper foundation has not been laid, or other appropriate objection, the attorney should be prepared to object at this time.) - 9- Opposing counsel: "No, your honor," or "Yes, your honor..."
-If the response is "Yes," the objection will be stated on the record.
+- 1- All participants must have all exhibits readily available but may only refer to them when allowed. - 2- The attorney wishing to use an exhibit will identify the exhibit they wish to use and request the Court's permission to view it. - 3- Attorneys will not be required to confirm that they have shown the exhibit to opposing counsel. - 4- The attorney will ask the witness to identify the exhibit.
+"Would you identify the exhibit please?" - 5- Witness answers with identification only. - 6- Offering the exhibit into evidence.
+"Your honor, we offer Exhibit into evidence at this time." - 7- The court will respond: "Is there an objection?"
+(If opposing counsel believes a proper foundation has not been laid, the attorney should be prepared to object at this time.) - 8- Opposing counsel: "No, your honor," or "Yes, your honor..."
+If the response is "Yes" the objection will be stated on the record.
 Judge: "Is there any response to the objection?"

-10-Judge: "Exhibit is/is not admitted." - 11-Note, an attorney may choose to ask the court to admit the exhibit into evidence at the conclusion of the witness testimony.
-Regardless, an attorney must lay a foundation that the witness has knowledge of the exhibit prior to asking questions about the contents of the exhibit. - 12-As a reminder, all evidence will be pre-marked as exhibits, and timekeepers will not stop keeping time during the introduction of evidence. - D. Moving the Item into Evidence Exhibits must be introduced into evidence if attorneys wish the court to consider the items themselves as evidence, not just the testimony about the exhibits.
-Attorneys must ask to move the item into evidence during the witness examination or before they finish presenting their case. - 1- "Your honor, I ask that this item (describe) be moved into evidence as People's (or Defendant's) Exhibit # and request that the court so admit it." - 2- At this point, opposing counsel may make any proper objections. - 3- The judge will then rule on whether the item may be admitted into evidence. - E. Whether a team introduces, uses, and moves the physical evidence into evidence is entirely optional, but all physical evidence must be accessible by all team members. - F. Evidence should not be altered in any way.
-It is not permitted to mark on the exhibits.
-Any alterations to the exhibits may be grounds for disqualification from the competition. - G. Illustrative aids of any kind are prohibited, including but not limited to the use of electronic or light projected aids. - H. The official diagrams establish only relative positions.
+9- Judge: "Exhibit is/is not admitted."

+10-If the exhibit is admitted into evidence, the attorney may now solicit testimony on its contents.

+11-As a reminder, all evidence will be pre-marked as exhibits and timekeepers will not stop keeping time during the introduction of evidence.

+- D. Moving the Item into Evidence Exhibits must be introduced into evidence if attorneys wish the court to consider the items themselves as evidence, not just the testimony about the exhibits.
+Attorneys must ask to move the item into evidence during the witness examination or before they finish presenting their case. - 1- "Your honor, I ask that this item (describe) be moved into evidence as People's (or Defendant's) Exhibit # and request that the court so admit it." - 2- At this point, opposing counsel may make any proper objections. - 3- The judge will then rule on whether the item may be admitted into evidence. - E. Whether a team introduces, uses, and moves the physical evidence into evidence is entirely optional, but all physical evidence must be accessible by all team members. - F. Evidence should not be altered in any way. - G. Illustrative aids of any kind are prohibited, including but not limited to the use of electronic or light projected aids. - H. The official diagrams establish only relative positions.
 Because the scale (if any) is approximate, the diagrams cannot be used to definitively establish distances.
 The issue of distances should be based on the witnesses' testimony and is a matter of fact for judges.